-We assume the image files are already created using the following code:
+You assume the image files are already created using the following code:

 '''

 System.Environment.CurrentDirectory <- SOURCE_DIRECTORY;;

 val it : unit = ()

-MakeImageFiles();;
+makeImageFiles();;

 val it : unit = ()

 '''

-We have left the transformation on the image largely unspecified, such as the function TransformImage.
+You leave the transformation on the image largely unspecified, such as the function transformImage.
 By changing the value of processImageRepeats, you can adjust the computation from compute bound to I/O bound.